arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/content.md

 ---
-title: 'Testing and Controlling the Microphone'
+title: 'Reading Audio Samples With the Onboard Microphone'
 difficulty: easy
-compatible-products: [nano-33-ble-sense]
 description: 'Learn how to create a soundmeter using the built-in microphone with the Nicla Vision.'
 tags:
   - OpenMV